 The title from of § 2 of Annex 5 to Appendix 7 (Rev.WRC-15) is modified as shown below.

-Determination of the bidirectional coordination contour for propagation mode (1)
+Determination of the bidirectional contour for propagation mode (1)

 The text from § 2 of Annex 5 to Appendix 7 (Rev.WRC-15) is modified as shown below.

 For a transmitting earth station operating in a frequency band that is also allocated for bidirectional use by receiving earth stations operating with geostationary space stations, further development of the procedures in Annex 3 is needed.
-It is necessary to determine the horizon gain of the unknown receiving earth station, the horizon gain to be used at each azimuth at the coordinating (transmitting) earth station, for the determination of the bidirectional coordination area.
+It is necessary to determine the horizon gain of the unknown receiving earth station, the horizon gain to be used at each azimuth at the coordinating (transmitting) earth station, for the determination of the bidirectional contour.

 3.9.3 Reasons

 Paragraph 1.6 of Appendix 7 (Rev.WRC-15) describes the coordination contour: concepts and construction.
 It states “the coordination distance, determined for each azimuth around the coordinating earth station, defines the coordination contour that encloses the coordination area.
 The coordination distance lies within the range defined by the minimum coordination distance and the maximum calculation distance”.